paolinomanghi/elixir_bari_2025/README.md

 Sample1.bin.10	84.95	16.77	6.17	True	4611297	0	659	659	8642	8642	6997	6997	59844	59844	65.5	2.45	91.63	4970	No	No	No	41	17
 ```

-* filtered genomes: a folder containg the genomes passing the qulity filter
+* filtered genomes: a folder containg the genomes passing the quality filter

 ```
 (base) -bash-4.2$ ls results/filtered | head